bancorprotocol/contracts-v3/packages/v3/migration/README.md

 ### Engine

+-   [x] Save ABI and Bytecode of each deployed contract
+-   [x] Save states between migrations
+-   [x] Save execution history of each migrations
 -   [x] Revert if migration healthcheck fails
--   [x] Save ABI and Bytecode of each deployed contract

 ## Folders